Transcranial Magnetic Stimulation And Depression: An Effective Treatment?

 According to Harvard Medical School, more than 50% of individuals who didn’t experience relief from depression with medication experience a “clinically meaningful response with TMS.”

-As a result, you may want to speak with a doctor or mental health professional if this method of treatment sounds interesting to you.
+For this reason, you may want to speak with your primary care doctor or a mental health professional if this method of treatment sounds interesting to you.
+You can ask about any potential side effects of TMS and discuss alternative treatments if TMS isn’t right for you.

 Getty/AnnaStills